chrissuarez/Resource-Management-App-Script/AI Prompt to improve Resource Managment dashboard.md

 2. You will complete *only* the single phase I request.
 3. After you provide the modified code for that phase, **stop and wait for my approval.**
 4. Once I approve, I will give you the prompt for the next phase.
-5. For each new phase, we will create a new git branch (e.g., phase-1-role-config, phase-2-email-refactor) to preserve the previous working version.
+5. For each new phase, we will create a new git branch (e.g., phase-3-role-config, phase-4-transform-refactor) to preserve the previous working version.

-### **Phase 1: Abstract Billable Rate Logic**
+### **Phase 3: Abstract Billable Rate Logic**

+**(This was our original Phase 1\.
+The code file shows it was skipped, so we must do it now.)**

-**Branch:** phase-1-role-config
+**Branch:** phase-3-role-config

 Goal:
-The buildFinalCapacity function calculates a resource's billable percentage (Bill %) using hard-coded logic.
+The buildFinalCapacity function calculates a resource's billable percentage (Bill %) using hard-coded logic \[source: chrissuarez/resource-management-app-script/Resource-Management-App-Script-phase-2-email-refactor/code.gs, line 316\].
 We will move this logic to a new sheet named Role Config.
 **Current Hard-Coded Logic (in buildFinalCapacity):**

 var bill=/VP/i.test(st.role)?0.5:/Director/i.test(st.role)?0.7:/Executive|Manager/i.test(st.role)?0.8:1;